antomurru07-ux/Android-7.1.2-on-SM-T561/README.md

 | LineageOS 14.1 for SM-T561 | xdaforums.com — search "LineageOS 14.1 SM-T561" |
 | GApps pico | opengapps.org → ARM → 7.1 → pico |

-Those files are the one that i included so either pick those up or look them for yourself

 > **Why Odin 3.13.1?** Newer Odin versions can be unstable with older Samsung devices.
 3.13.1 is the most reliable choice for the T561.

 > **Why GApps pico?** The nano variant throws Error 20 on this device.
 Pico is the lightest variant that works reliably.